 The same arguments have been heard over the past few days in response to the attack on Van Gogh’s Sunflowers painting at the National Gallery last Friday by two young activists campaigning for the political organisation Just Stop Oil.
 In case you missed it, here’s a quick recap: they walked into the gallery, opened a couple of tins of Heinz tomato soup, chucked it all over Van Gogh’s painting, and then glued their hands to the gallery wall:

 Just Stop Oil are calling for the government to halt new fossil fuel licensing and production.
-Given the increasing climate crisis and the clear evidence of the destruction of our natural environment as a result of our fossil fuel use politicians should be 100% focused on investing in renewable energy sources, and the government should find a way to wind down fossil fuel licensing and production as soon as possible.
+Given the increasing climate crisis and the clear evidence of the destruction of our natural environment as a result of our fossil fuel use it seems reasonable that politicians should be 100% focused on investing in renewable energy sources, and that the government should find a way to wind down fossil fuel licensing and production as soon as possible.

 There was no actual damage to the Van Gogh painting as it had a protective glass covering.
 And for that I think we can all be grateful.
 Nor has there been any damage to any of the other paintings that Just Stop Oil protestors have used as the backdrop to their political campaigning in the past few months.
 They have never intended to damage the art.

 The hysteria around the actions of these young people and the vitriol directed at them from the media and the public is exactly the same as the response to the Suffragettes.
-In online communities I’ve seen comments describing these women as ‘silly, ignorant spoiled brats’ and their actions as a ‘very stupid marketing ploy’.
-The Arts Editor at the Guardian, wrote on Twitter, ‘I don’t think doing this in a public institution is that smart.
+The Arts Editor at the Guardian, for example, wrote on Twitter, ‘I don’t think doing this in a public institution is that smart.
 We all own that painting.’
 Art historian Ruth Millington said, ‘Attacking one of the world’s most loved paintings will not gain public support, which is what is needed for real change’.
+And in online communities I’ve seen comments describing these women as ‘silly, ignorant spoiled brats’ and their actions as a ‘very stupid marketing ploy’.

 And that’s the point, isn’t it: it’s not that these young people want to destroy art.
 They want publicity, just as the Suffragettes did.
 And their tactics are doing exactly that.
 The Sunflowers attack was one of the top stories on the BBC last Friday night.
 They want to be headline news for a cause which frankly should be top of our political agenda.
-Because what’s the point in galleries preserving artworks if in a few decades it is all washed away in the flood anyway?
+Because what’s the point in galleries preserving artworks if in a few decades’ time it’s all washed away in the flood anyway?